 "I already have a well established and successful sheet training plan using tabs, standard notation, technique instruction and grades.
-How I would incorporate Yousician best?"
+How I would best incorporate Yousician?"

 It's great that you have built up all these resources already.
 Yousician can be a great addition to your existing tools & practices.

-For example, in the "Songs" tab you’ll find playlists of songs in a wide range of genres and techniques, all organised by difficulty level.
-This makes it easy to supplement your existing syllabus, and provide plenty of great content for say an intermediate metal player, or a beginner who needs extra work on their cowboy chords, etc.
+For example, use the song search feature to find song covering a wide range of genres and techniques, all organised by difficulty level.
+This makes it easy to supplement your existing syllabus, and provide plenty of great content for say an intermediate player, or a beginner who needs extra practice.